-the photograph at JEx.
+higher than the existing wooden pole as shown in the photograph at JEx.
+V, p.
+2. He stated that the photograph at JEx.
 V, p.
 3, showed the bucket that he was working in, as well as the boom [redacted] used, at the time of the accident.
 Mr. Jinks testified that the photograph at JEx.
 V, p.
 3, at "A", showed a red jib and winch line, a mechanical arm also known as a jib arm or jib hoist, at the bucket in the forefront and to the right in the photograph.
 Mr. Jinks said that [redacted]'s boom stood between the two poles.
 Mr. Jinks was responsible for performing the tasks to the left in the direction of the wooden pole. [redacted] was responsible for performing identical tasks to the right in the direction of the concrete pole.
 (Tr.
 109-11, 129, 143, 191, 258; JEx.
 V, p.
 3, at "B").

 Mr. Jinks said the type of work he and [redacted] were performing on March 10, 2015 did not differ from the type of work he had performed while working for other companies in the power line industry.
 He said the minimum approach distance (MAD) was two-foot, one inch when working on 7,620-volt lines.
-He also said he needed to make sure that six feet (two armslength) of any exposed20 wire was covered (insulated)21 with line hoses22 and blankets23 to deal with touch potential when working with overhead energized or exposed lines.
-When moving a wire from one pole to another he said an early step required the lineman to cover with line hoses and blankets all three of the lines that were within arms-length, the neutral wire, and any taps that you would go above.
-The middle power line did not have enough slack in it to be raised up
+He also said he needed to make sure that six feet (two armslength) of any exposed wire was covered (insulated) with line hoses and blankets to deal with touch potential when working with overhead energized or exposed lines.
+When moving a wire from one pole to another he said an early step required the lineman to cover with line hoses and blankets all three of the lines that were within arms-length, the neutral wire, and any taps